sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/troubleshoot-sg-extension.md

 #### What does it mean when a red dot shows up on the Sourcegraph browser extension icon?

 The red dot indicates that either the Sourcegraph URL entered is invalid, or you are currently on a private repository.
-More infomration can be found in our [browser extension docs](https://docs.sourcegraph.com/integration/browser_extension#make-it-work-on-your-code-host).
+Visit our [browser extension docs](https://docs.sourcegraph.com/integration/browser_extension#make-it-work-for-private-code) for more information about enabling Sourcegraph to work with private repositories.

 ## Extension Specific FAQs